Marie-Galante: Administration

 These three communes formed an intercommunal entity in 1994: the Community of Communes of Marie-Galante (communauté de communes de Marie-Galante).
 This is the oldest intercommunal structure of the overseas regions of France.

 History

 The Huecoids are the oldest known civilizations to have occupied Marie-Galante, followed by Arawaks, and then by the Island Caribs circa 850.
 The island was called Aichi by the Caribs and Touloukaera by the Arawaks.

-Spanish colonization
+Spanish exploration

 Marie-Galante was the second island encountered by Christopher Columbus during his second voyage, after Dominica.
 On 3 November 1493, he anchored at the islet now called Anse Ballet in Grand-Bourg, and named the island in honor of the flagship Marigalante (‘gallant Mary’) of the second voyage.

 During his second voyage to the West Indies, he designated the first island he found as La Deseada, both islands were registered under Spanish sovereignty in the respective acts.
 According to L. Martinez de Isasti, a century after the encounter, the name is due to Captain Vasco Martin Cotillos who chose the name of his wife for the island.